scc8371/Myne-Engine/README.md

 Source Rectangles define where on a texture sheet a sprite is located.
 If a texture sheet is not being used, this can be defined as Rectangle(0, 0, 1, 1)<br>

 <h3>Destination Rectangles</h3><br>
-Destination Rectangles define where a certain texture is rendered at.
-For example, if I defined a Rectangle(400, 400, 10, 10), the sprite would appear 400px right and 400px down from the top-left of the screen.
+Destination Rectangles define where a certain texture is rendered at.<br>For example, if I defined a Rectangle(400, 400, 10, 10), the sprite would appear 400px right and 400px down from the top-left of the screen.
 Also, the texture would be 10px wide and 10px tall.<br><br>

 <h2>Vector2</h2><br>